stonemjs/docs/src/docs/architecture/providers.md

 ## Best Practices

 Service providers are one of the most powerful mechanisms in Stone.js.
 But with great power comes great modularity.
-Here’s how to make the most of them — without shooting yourself in the boot phase.
+Here’s how to make the most of them, without shooting yourself in the boot phase.

 #### Prefer Declarative or Blueprint Configuration First